What to do with extra fresh herbs

 - flavoring stock

-- most recipes, since it’s very easy to convert quantities between fresh and dried
+- sub for fresh herbs in most recipes, since it’s very easy to convert quantities between fresh and dried

 - seasoning to be added after cooking

 - a sprinkled topping for things like pizza or pasta

 - in canning recipes – often, dried herbs are safe to add but fresh are not